Niloy1010/ElectronincStore-with-Pure-JS/README.md

 # Javascript_Final_Project
-FInal Javascript project of first semester at Conestoga College  (Made by Niloy).
+FInal Javascript project of first semester at Conestoga College.
 A website on electronics e-commerce